matthewviray/power-outages-project/README.md

 distribution of `CLIMATE.REGION` that are missing and not missing.
 Then we will preformm a permutation test to test our hypotheses of:

 ### Null Hypothesis:
-The distribution of `CLIMATE.REGION` is the same between missing and non missing `OUTAGE.DURATION` values
+The distribution of `CLIMATE.REGION` is the same between the two groups, missing and non missing `OUTAGE.DURATION` values

 ### Alternate Hypothesis:
-The distribution of `CLIMATE.REGION` is different between missing and non missing `OUTAGE.DURATION` values
+The distribution of `CLIMATE.REGION` is different between the two groups, missing and non missing `OUTAGE.DURATION` values

 ### Test statistic:
-The Total Variation Distance between the distribution of `CLIMATE.REGION` of missing and non missing `OUTAGE.DURATION` values
+The Total Variation Distance between the distribution of `CLIMATE.REGION` of the two groups, missing and non missing `OUTAGE.DURATION` values

 <iframe
   src="assets/climate_duration_missing.html"